 Hence, next time you will enjoy your bowl of cereals, take some time to remember this priceless gift of Demeter to the world.

 According to ancient Greek mythology, the god responsible for this emotion is Pan (Pan-ic), a secondary but greatly respected deity of the Greek pantheon, representing the forces of nature and the wild, protector of shepherds and flocks and companion of the Nymphs.
 This deity had a strange form reflecting its attributes.
 Son of Hermes and Dryope, Pan had a human form with goat-like legs and horns crowning his head.
 One of his great powers was his terrifying and ominous roar that provoked the emotion of panic to anyone hearing it.
 The Athenians paid great respects to this deity because they believed that the god himself imbued panic in the hearts of the Persians and helped them to win the battle of Marathon.
-Many sanctuaries honouring the god were founded in Attica after the battle and just below the Acropolis, a cave was dedicated to the fearless god Pan.
+Many sanctuaries honoring the god were founded in Attica after the battle and just below the Acropolis, a cave was dedicated to the fearless god Pan.

 The previously mentioned examples are only a few of the many examples of how ancient Greek mythology is very much alive and remains an integral part of everyday life.
 In case you want to dive into the wealth of Mythology plan your own trip to Greece, especially focused on the ancient Greek mythology or check out one of our Greece tours.